 This project is a reaction to the standardization and devaluation of business awards.
 An award should be as unique and personal as its recipient, an object of true value to be cherished for decades.
 These awards are a combination of mass production (CNC milling and laser etching) with elements of hand crafting (lacquer, poured amber resin, and metalworking).
 They were designed to be made in limited runs for select individuals.

-The Global Business Award is a seamless shroud of black lacquer wrapped protectively around a polished gold planet.
+The award is a seamless shroud of black lacquer wrapped protectively around a polished gold planet.

 Many concepts were developed over the six months of research.
 Themes included digital technology, multifaceted surfaces, and resonance.
 The final directions focused on local history and globalism.